Making DC’s Bars and Restaurants Safer for Everyone

 By building the capacity of bars and restaurants to support marginalized workers, and actively supporting trans people of color in accessing and maintaining supportive employment, the Safe Bar Collective works to make public spaces safer for everyone.

 The program is set to begin in summer 2017 — and we need your help to get it started.
-Take action and pledge to support this program during the DoMore24 campaign on June 8th.
+Take action and support this program during the DoMore24 campaign on June 8th.

 - Atlas Brew Works